 - Professional Liability: helps to pay for alleged work oversights that cause a client a financial loss.
 If someone says you didn’t deliver the services you said you’d provide, they can ask you to pay for any losses.
 Professional liability can help cover the costs to defend your business and/or fix the problem.

 Contract and Lease Review

-We review the indemnification and insurance language in existing leases and contracts, including the scope of indemnification and hold-harmless language, requirements for waivers of subrogation on property, liability, and workers compensation, and appropriateness of insurance requirements.
+We review the indemnification and construction insurance language in existing leases and contracts, including the scope of indemnification and hold-harmless language, requirements for waivers of subrogation on property, liability, and workers compensation, and appropriateness of construction insurance requirements.

 Surety / Bond Services

 Our surety department works with clients to develop customized bond programs that fit each client's unique needs.
 Surety companies are reviewed and evaluated for consistency in underwriting, capacity, ratings, stability, and rate economy.
 Clients are effectively represented to surety markets with assistance in bond request presentation, review of bond requests for appropriateness, and prompt, correct bond issuance.